teator/coding/HackerRank/Linux shell/README.md

   ---

-  :uk: Link to problem / :georgia: დავალების ლინკი : https
+  :uk: Link to problem / :georgia: დავალების ლინკი : https://www.hackerrank.com/challenges/text-processing-sort-4/

-  :uk:
+  :uk:  You are given a file of text, where each line contains a number (which may be either an integer or have decimal places).
+There will be no extra characters other than the number or the newline at the end of each line.
+Sort the lines in **descending** order - - such that the first line holds the (numerically) largest number and the last line holds the (numerically) smallest number.

   :georgia: